Climdyn/qgs/documentation/notes/joss_paper/paper.md

 # Summary

 `qgs` is a a Python implementation of a set of idealized reduced-order models representing atmospheric mid-latitude variability.
-It consists of a spectral two-layer quasi-geostrophic (hence the name`qgs`) atmosphere on a beta-plane, coupled either to a simple land surface or to a shallow-water ocean.
+It consists of a two-layer *q*uasi-*g*eostrophic *s*pectral (`qgs`) model of the atmosphere on a beta-plane, coupled either to a simple land surface or to a shallow-water ocean.

 * In the case where it is coupled to an ocean, it reproduces the Modular Arbitrary-Order Ocean-Atmosphere Model (MAOOAM), described in @DDV2016.
 In @VDDG2015, a 36-variable configuration of this model was shown to reproduce a low-frequency variability (LFV) typical of the coupled ocean-atmosphere system.
 This coupling consists in both mechanical and heat exchange interactions between the two components.
-The model has already been used in several different contexts, in particular for data assimilation analyses [@PBBCDSY2019; @TCVB2020], and predictability studies [@VSD2019; @VD2020]
+The model has already been used in different contexts, in particular for data assimilation [@PBBCDSY2019; @TCVB2020], and predictability studies [@VSD2019; @VD2020]
 * In the case of a land surface coupling, it emulates the model proposed in @RP1982 and @CT1987 with a simple thermal relaxation toward a climatological temperature and a mechanical coupling due to the friction between the land and the atmosphere.
 It can also emulate the model proposed in @LHHBD2018, with mechanical coupling and heat exchange.
 In addition, the number of dynamical spectral modes can be configured by the user, as is the case for the MAOOAM model.